 By 2030 the government aims to establish a renewable energy capacity of 523 GW.
 Out of this 60% will be supplied from solar and 14% from Hydro.

-Top Green Energy Stocks in India
+List Of Green Energy Stocks in India

-Tata Power is without doubt the leading player in the renewable energy sector with a renewable power capacity of 2.6 gigawatts (GW) in 11 states.
+Tata Power is, without doubt, the leading player in the renewable energy sector with a renewable power capacity of 2.6 gigawatts (GW) in 11 states.
 The company also has several subsidies like Tata Power Renewable Energy, Tata Power Solar Systems (TPSSL), and Walwhan Renewable Energy (WREL) whose main focus lies in the sector.

 Tata Power has set goals to increase its renewable energy production capacity to 15GW by 2025.
 Clean energy currently makes up 34% of Tata Power’s portfolio and the company plans to increase this to 40% by 2025 and 80% by 2030.
-In an attempt to do so the company has already stopped building coal-based capacity.
+In an attempt to do so, the company has already stopped building coal-based capacity.

 Apart from just producing renewable energy, they are also focussing on some of the core problems plaguing the industry.
 The most important being setting up charging stations.